Great Tibet Tour Logo GREAT TIBET TOUR ®

 It's the most expensive way to go to Tibet by driving, and it would cost travelers a lot of time on the road, but you can enjoy the most spectacular view, so if your time and money are sufficient, this is also a good choice.

-There are four highways in China to get to Tibet, namely Qinghai-Tibet Highway, Xingjiang-Tibet Highway, Sichuan-Tibet Highway, and Yunnan-Tibet Highway.
+There are four highways in China to get to Tibet, namely Qinghai-Tibet Highway(not available), Xingjiang-Tibet Highway, Sichuan-Tibet Highway, and Yunnan-Tibet Highway.
 Whatever highway you choose to go to Tibet, it usually takes 1 to 2 weeks.

 Drive to Tibet